pudly/schmopera-hugo/content/articles/4-shows-to-perk-up-the-postholiday-blues.md

 ---
-title: 4 shows to perk up the post-holiday blues
+title: "4 shows to perk up the post-holiday blues"
 ---

 ## *Der Rosenkavalier*